kodackng/ODE_Time_Series/ODE_Time_Series/README.md

 # ODE README
-This project is designed to provide future predictions of a time series data set.
+This project is designed to provide future predictions of a time series data set.\
-\newline
 pip install -r requirements.txt